Home > Shop By Condition > Liver Disease

 What Does Your Dog's Liver Do?

-The liver is the main filtering system for your pet's body similar to what your oil filter does for your car.
-Keeping it clean will help ensure your pet's blood is properly detoxified.
+The liver is the main filtering system for your pet's body since all blood supply travels thought it to be detoxified.
 Everything your dog eats, breathes or comes into contact with is filtered through your dog's liver to be processed and eliminated.

 Your dog's liver performs many critical functions: